kastentop2005/Revancify-X/README.md

 | Android 4+ | [Termux](https://github.com/termux/termux-app/releases/latest)

 # Features
-1. Auto updates Patches and CLI
+1. Auto updates patches and CLI
-2. Interactive and Easy to use
+2. Interactive and easy to use
 3. Inbuilt scrapper for [ApkMirror](https://apkmirror.com)
     > Only support apps available on apkmirror.
 However, you can still download app manually and use the apk file to patch
-4. Contains User-friendly Patch-options Editor
+4. Contains user-friendly patch options Editor
 5. Conserve selected patches
-6. Supports App Version downgrade for devices with Signature Spoof enabled
+6. Supports app downgrade for devices with signature spoofing enabled
-7. Convenient Installation and usage
+7. Convenient installation and usage
 6. Lightweight and faster than any other tool